PawanOsman/ChatGPT.Net/README.md

 -   Saves cookies to allow the application to restart without requiring a login
 -   Provides a simple API for use in other applications

+## Todo
+-   Implement login with Google and email
+-   Allow the addition of proxies
+-   Add conversation ID functionality

 ## Getting Started

 To use the Unofficial .Net API for ChatGPT, you will need to have a ChatGPT account and obtain the necessary credentials.
 Once you have these, you can set up the API by following these steps: